The authoritative style guide for writing official text for TYPO3 is The TYPO3 Writing Style Guide on typo3.org.

 Exceptions for words taken from source code¶

 If you are using class names, function names, databases tables or fields, configuration options etc, use the spelling that is used in the source code.

 Often acronyms are written with capital letters only.
 If terms are commonly spelled that way, this is how we spell them as well, for example HTML, CMS, PHP or LTS.

 General rules of the English language apply here:

-If proper names or brand names (e.g. Coca-Cola) are used in normal text (not headlines), they are capitalized.
+If proper names or brand names (for example Coca-Cola) are used in normal text (not headlines), they are capitalized.

 These can be countries, names of people, corporations or brand names.